-One of the most exciting brands I worked on during my career was Star Wars Miniatures.
-I art directed the print collateral and packaging, the RPG books and also the miniatures.
+Star Wars Miniatures is one of the most exciting brands I worked on during my career.
+I designed and directed the print collateral, packaging, and figures along with the RPG books.
 Wizards of the Coast released a standard booster set three times a year with up to 60 new figures.
 Boosters were supplemental packs to add to a collection for game play.
-In addition to boosters Wizards released battle packs, starter packs and map packs during a calendar year.
+In addition to boosters, Wizards released battle packs, starter packs and map packs during a calendar year.

-Creating miniatures was a process of working with Lucas Licensing and the game designer to determine which characters might go well within a set.
-I would then commission pose sketches for each character based on rarity.
-The more complex poses were reserved for rare figures.
+I worked with Lucas Licensing and the game play designer to determine which characters might go well within a set.
+I commissioned pose sketches for each character based on rarity.
+Complex poses were reserved for rare figures.
 Once we had an approved pose, I’d request an orthographic sketch of each character.
 These multi-view sketches became the blueprint for the 3D creation of the figures while one sketch was featured on the game cards.
-Once I had an approved 3D prototype, I would commission painting the prototypes (paint masters), which would act as a guide during production.
-The paint masters were always stunning.
+Upon an approved 3D prototype, I would commission painting the prototypes (paint masters), which would act as a guide during production.
+Paint masters were always stunning.
 Since poses and paint steps were based on production cost, reducing deco steps (paint steps) for mass production was a necessary part of my job.
 My desire was to make each figure as close to the paint master as possible.

-These are a few of the figures I was very pleased with.
-I had the unique pleasure of working with some of the best illustrators in the world, great teams at Wizards, Lucas Licensing and Hasbro Far East to get the final results you see here.
+Here are a few of the figures I was very pleased with.
+I had the unique pleasure of working with some of the best talent in the world, great teams at Wizards, Lucas Licensing and Hasbro Far East to get the results you see here.
 Thanks for viewing.